 Intel Fixes Microcode Bug that Could Expose Your Sensitive Data

 It was discovered that a sequence of processor instructions for some Intel processors leads to unexpected behavior that could allow an authenticated local user to escalate privileges (CVE-2023-23583).
-This bug, dubbed "Reptar," could expose sensitive information or cause system crashes, resulting in a denial of service attacks leading to loss of system access.
+This bug, dubbed "Reptar," could expose sensitive information or cause system crashes, resulting in denial of service attacks leading to loss of system access.

 What Is Google's Analysis of Reptar?

 According to Google Cloud, "The impact of this vulnerability is demonstrated when exploited by an attacker in a multi-tenant virtualized environment, as the exploit on a guest machine causes the host machine to crash, resulting in a Denial of Service to other guest machines running on the same host.
 The vulnerability could also lead to information disclosure or privilege escalation."

 Google security researcher Tavis Normandy also analyzed Reptar and concluded that the flaw could be exploited to corrupt the system state and force a machine-check exception.